Get

 9. This Breed Can Suffer from Bloat

 Typically, the German Shorthaired Pointer is a very healthy breed.
 However, that doesn’t mean that they do not have any health predispositions.
-Some common medical issues that German Shorthaired Pointers are prone to include eye conditions, bone and joint developmental issues, and heart disease.
+Some common medical issues that German Shorthaired Pointers are prone to include eye conditions, bone and joint developmental issues, and certain heart conditions.
 One of the more severe complications that German Shorthaired Pointers can suffer from is bloat.

 German Shorthaired Pointer hunting